 Natural stone is a versatile material that has been used in the construction of buildings for thousands of years.
-One of the oldest stone chapels still in use in the UK dates back to around 663AD, highlighting the durability of natural stone as a building material.
+One of the oldest stone chapels still in use in the UK dates back to around 663AD, highlighting the durability and advantages of natural stone as a building material.
 This is also clear from our history, with natural stone being found on our castles, churches and cathedrals, as well as on other prominent buildings in cities across the UK.

 As a building material, natural stone does far more than just stand the test of time.
 The wide range of colours and grains available from different quarries has resulted in natural stone becoming a desirable product to use as its appearance can enhance a building, improving its overall appeal and increasing the property value to prospective buyers.
 This is why more and more housebuilders are choosing to select locally sourced natural stone when undertaking a development.
 This can range from the inclusion of sandstone features and window surrounds through to cladding using sandstone walling and smooth ashlar panels depending on the desired appearance.